rackspace/runway/docs/source/cfngin/configuration.rst

 For example, you might want a **production** and a **staging** environment.

 The production environment likely needs more instances, and often those instances will be of a larger instance type.
-The parameters defined in an environment file, :attr:`deployment.parameters`, and/or :attr:`module.parameters` allow you to use your existing CFNgin config, but provide different values based on the current :ref:`deploy environment <term-deploy-env>`.
+The parameters defined in an environment file, :attr:`deployment.parameters`, and/or :attr:`module.parameters` allow you to use your existing CFNgin config, but provide different values based on the current :term:`Deploy Environment`.

 .. rubric:: Example
 .. code-block:: yaml

   vpcID: vpc-12345678

-Provided the key-value pair above, you will now be able to use this in your configs for a :ref:`deploy environment <term-deploy-env>`.
+Provided the key-value pair above, you will now be able to use this in your configs for a :term:`Deploy Environment`.
 They act as keys that can be used in your config file, providing a sort of templating ability.
-This allows you to change the values of your config based on the current :ref:`deploy environment <term-deploy-env>`.
+This allows you to change the values of your config based on the current :term:`Deploy Environment`.

 For example, if you have a **webserver** stack, and you need to provide it a variable for the instance size it should use, you would have something like this in your config file.